dormroomfund/femaleinvestor2021/README.md

 # Female Investor Track
 It's 2021 and 65% of Venture Capital firms have no female partners.
 It's time for change.
 Starting at Dorrm Room Fund.

+Dorm Room Fund is excited to launch the first Female Investor Track program this summer 2021, virtually.

-The Female Investor Track is a 3-week masterclass to help women who are just starting their careers in venture transition and grow in the industry.
+Female Investor Track is a 3-week masterclass to help women who are just starting their careers in venture transition and grow in the industry.
 We are looking to build a strong cohort of passionate, eager, and driven female students who will learn from the best investors, fund managers, and founders in the game.

 **More information at: https://femaleinvestors.dormroomfund.com**